Advancing Inclusion Together

 The Independent Living Movement took off in Berkeley, California, when college students with disabilities organized for equitable access to learn and live where they wanted, in community.
 Disabled activists, including Ed Roberts, Don Galloway, and so many others, joined forces across the country to create a disability rights movement led for and by people with all types of disabilities.
 Whether it was some of the first curb cuts, the first Center for Independent Living (now there are hundreds around the country and world), or movement building around the rights for people to live in their communities of their choice, our society is continually influenced by the legacies of the disability rights movement and Disabled leaders.

 The Fair Housing Act was passed to protect people from discrimination when they are renting or buying a home, getting a mortgage, seeking housing assistance, or engaging in other housing-related activities.
 In part, the Fair Housing Act was a response to the generations of government-sanctioned housing discrimination, including racist policies like redlining.
 The law prohibits discrimination on the basis of race, color, disability, religion, sex, familial status, or national origin.
 In 2015, the Department of Housing and Urban Development continued these efforts with the Affirmatively Furthering Fair Housing Rule.
-Today, marginalized communities continue work to end ablelism, racism, sexism, and all forms of discrimination in housing.
+Today, marginalized communities continue the work to end ableism, racism, sexism, and all forms of discrimination in housing.

 Kelsey, the middle of three girls, was born on February 17 in Newport, Rhode Island to mother and father Jack and Chyleene O’Connor.
 Kelsey had significant, multiple disabilities.
 She and her family worked to advance more access and inclusion from schools to church, healthcare to housing.

-The Olmstead decision declared that under the Americans with Disabilities Act (ADA) Title III, people with disabilities cannot be unnecessarily segregated and must receive services in the most integrated setting possible.
+The Olmstead decision declared that under the Americans with Disabilities Act (ADA) Title II, people with disabilities cannot be unnecessarily segregated and must receive services in the most integrated setting possible.
 This landmark decision was driven by Lois Curtis, a Black woman with disabilities, and Elaine Wilson, a white woman with disabilities, who bravely shared their stories and defended their right to live in the community, instead of the institutions where they were forced to live.
 The Olmstead decision continues to be a catalyst in transforming the state of housing and services for people with disabilities.
 Yet, there is still tremendous work ahead to ensure that community-based integrated, inclusive housing for all is fully realized.